BlinkRez/blinkrez/doc/dns-design.rst

    * If P<0, delay reporting the AAAA lookup by abs(P * 10) milliseconds
    * If P>0, delay reporting A lookup by abs(P * 10) milliseconds

-2) For each reported result, attempt connection immediately; this step is skipped for DNS lookups without connection attempts.
+2) For each reported record, attempt connection immediately; this step is skipped for DNS lookups without connection attempts.

 3) Adjust P for future lookups (only if both A and AAAA records are reported)